 An internship is a valuable way to gain experience and to learn if a field of study is right for you.
 Also, good recommendations from your internship supervisor can be helpful when you seek future employment.
 Undergraduate students at ESF take advantage of a wide range of internships, generally during the summer or throughout the academic year.
 Internships are arranged in cooperation with the student's advisor and carry course credits under EFB 420, Internship in Environmental and Forest Biology.
 Internships must be completed at an outside institution (but BTC students, discuss options with your advisor) such as the U.S. Fish and Wildlife Service (USFWS), New York State Department of Environmental Conservation; NYS Parks, Recreation and Historic Preservation; Upstate Freshwater Institute, The Nature Conservancy, the National Park Service and the U.S. Geological Survey.
 Internships with the local zoo are also common.
 Several federal agencies (e.g., U.S. Fish & Wildlife Service and U.S. Forest Service) have Cooperative Aid agreements whereby students can receive a salary and preferential employment opportunities after graduation.
 Field-based internships can, with approval, count toward the field experience elective required by most EB majors.
-To develop ideas for an internship, speak with your advisor and visit the Career Services website for information: https://www.esf.edu/career/students/internships.htm
+To develop ideas for an internship, speak with your advisor and visit the Career Services website.

 EB students may enroll in 1-5 credits of EFB 420 (graded on a Satisfactory/Unsatisfactory basis) for any given experience.
 Forty hours of effort will yield 1 hour of academic credit.
-See on-line syllabus at: https://www.esf.edu/catalog/courses/?Prefix=EFB

-Faculty and graduate students also frequently employ undergraduate students to help with research projects.
-Students who are inclined toward graduate school should talk to professors in their area of interest about opportunities for undergraduate research (EFB 498).
+Students who are inclined toward graduate school should talk to professors in their area of interest about opportunities for undergraduate research (EFB 498) where they may conduct an independent research project.
 EB students may enroll in 1-5 credits of EFB 498 for any given experience.
 Forty hours of effort will yield 1 hour of academic credit.
-See on-line syllabus at: https://www.esf.edu/catalog/courses/?Prefix=EFB

 EB also offers students opportunities to volunteer for credit in faculty labs and on field crews through Research Apprenticeship opportunities (EFB 298).
 These are low-stakes experiences that permit students to gain basic lab and field skills, and which often develop into independent research projects.
 EB students may enroll in 1-5 credits of EFB 298 (graded on a Satisfactory/ Unsatisfactory basis) for any given experience.
 Forty hours of effort will yield 1 hour of academic credit.
-See on-line syllabus at: https://www.esf.edu/catalog/courses/?Prefix=EFB